recursehex/Hybrid/docs/testing.md

 - **Automatic compilation**: If `clang` is available, tests are compiled to native binaries
 - **Runtime library**: A temporary runtime library is created with support functions (e.g. `print()`)
-- **Execution verification**: Tests are run and exit codes are checked
+- **Execution verification**: Tests are run and exit codes are checked.
+A Hybrid program that returns a non-zero status from `int main()` is reported as a failing test.
 - **Assert detection**: Runtime aborts (exit code 134/SIGABRT) are detected as test failures
 - **Cleanup**: All temporary files are automatically removed